sindresorhus/eslint-plugin-unicorn/docs/rules/no-keyword-prefix.md

 ### `onlyCamelCase`

-The default behavor is to check for camel case usage.
+The default behavior is to check for camel case usage.
 If you want to forbid the prefix entirely, set `onlyCamelCase` to `false`:

 ```js
 // eslint unicorn/no-keyword-prefix: ["error", {"onlyCamelCase": true}]